Title IX Grievance Procedure - For Employees

 SECTION SIX - SANCTIONS

 Remedial and Disciplinary Action: The Director of Human Resources (and if appropriate, key supervisory personnel) will communicate as appropriate with the individual complaining and the individual responding any resulting remedial action and/or discipline imposed.
-When the College finds that a violation of this policy has occurred, appropriate and timely disciplinary action will be taken, up to and including separation from the College.
-The College will follow applicable College procedures including those provided in the Faculty Handbook, in taking any disciplinary action.
+When the University finds that a violation of this policy has occurred, appropriate and timely disciplinary action will be taken, up to and including separation from the University.
+The University will follow applicable College procedures including those provided in the Faculty Handbook, in taking any disciplinary action.

 In determining appropriate sanctions, the Director of Human Resources will consider the employee’s employment history, performance, and the nature and severity of the violation(s).

-The College does not publicly release underlying information regarding investigations unless required by law.
+The University does not publicly release underlying information regarding investigations unless required by law.

 SECTION SEVEN - APPEAL

 Either party may appeal the Hearing Committee’s determination and/or the disciplinary decision.
-A party has four (4) grounds under which to appeal the College’s determination:
+A party has four (4) grounds under which to appeal the University’s determination:

 - procedural irregularity affected the outcome;